genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 If you struggle, make sure to revisit this previous lesson on [calling event handlers](/getting-started/web-training/web-training-day2/#sending-the-data).
 :::

-## Creating our own grid component
+## An example of own grid component
 It's possible to create your own grid component if you want something completely customized.
 We can do that creating a new customElement.

 In the example below, the component is called `positions-grid-pro`.